kiniry/objective-c/s113023/Assignment2.2/readme.md

 ------------
 In Objective-C most of the most used classes such as NSString, NSArray, NSSet and so on have both an immutabel and a mutable version.
 The immutable version has a fixed size when allocated, and the content can't change.
 If you want to add or change an element you have to allocate a new object of the type and copy all the elements to the new location.
 The mutable arrays can append new objects or change its contents without allocating new memory, but are far more complex.
 The mutable versions inherit most of their methods from the inmutable versions and add some extra methods to take care of the mutability.
 But normally you want to use immutable objects where you can since these classes are often faster and safer (thread-safe) to perform operations on.
 You always have to wrap primitives in objects before inserting them into a collection method.

-In Java you only have immutable strings and arrays.
+In Java you normally only use immutable strings and arrays.
 You have the option to use arrayLists though that is a kind of mutable array.
 The thing about arrayLists though is that you are not able to add primitive types to an arrayList.
 Here you would have to wrap the primitive in an object first.
 If you want to change the content of in immutable collection you have to allocate a new object first and then copy the old objects to this.
+In Java you could use for example the StringBuilder class to create mutable strings.

 Inheritance
 -----------